TonyK922/MySpaceVimConfig/README.md

 - filemanager is changed to nvim-tree.lua
 - Treesiiter will enable highlight while open a file.

-- ctags cscope and etc.. were installed first.
+- ctags cscope and etc.. are necessary.